 Canada is home to four beautiful seasons and unpredictable weather.
 Going from extreme heat to below freezing temperatures means your roof needs materials that can stand up to all kinds of weather.
 Winter is particularly harsh on our roofs and a significant amount of damage can be caused by ice, hail and snow.
-To ensure your roof holds up against the harsh weather, here are the best roofing materials for Canadian winters.
+To ensure your home and roof holds are prepared the harsh weather, here are the best roofing materials for Canadian winters.

 The shape of your roof has a lot to do with how the elements will impact it.
 For example, flat roofs are a poor choice for Canadian homes as snow build-up can become a real issue.
 With no slope, the snow has nowhere to go and instead will continue to pile up on your roof until the damage is done.
 A simple gable is your best choice as snow will easily slide off the sides.
 Remember that the more complicated your roof design is, the easier it will be for snow, ice and hail to build up in nooks.
 Keep your roof shape simple to avoid any snow piling issues.